 - Deformation of the outer or middle ear

 Sensorineural hearing loss is caused by inner ear damage, such as problems with the nerve pathways from the inner ear to the brain.
 This is the most common type of hearing loss and is oftentimes permanent.
-However, hearing aids may help this type of degradation.
+However, hearing aids may help with this type of degradation.
 With this hearing loss, soft sounds may be hard to hear, and loud sounds may be unclear or muffled.

 This type of hearing loss can occur when working in loud or extreme noise environments.
 Tinnitus (ringing in the ears or hearing different disruptive sounds such as hissing, buzzing, whistling, or humming) can be a symptom of this type of hearing loss.